 For example, IBM’s newest Business Automation Workflow does just that.
 It integrates with their decision management tools to automate and govern rules-based decisions.
 Integrating automation tools like this one further increases the speed at which work can be done.
 It can make its own decisions on loan authorizations, promotional offers, and can even detect a cross-sell opportunity based on pre-defined rules so your employees don’t have to.

 Another automation technology to integrate with advanced workflow software is RPA.
 When integrated with advanced workflow, it automates repetitive tasks such as data input and other “swivel chair” tasks that are included in the workflow.
 Automating these lower-level manual tasks allows employees to focus on higher revenue-generating tasks like making complex decisions that the software can’t do.

 With customer demands driving the way organizations do business, it’s only natural that the technology we use to perform business functions also evolves.
 We often hear that change is the only thing we can always expect within the IT industry – which is true.
-But as long as these changes continues to increase efficiency, especially ones that are so integral to businesses like workflow, it remains a great asset to any organization.
+But as long as these changes continue to increase efficiency, especially ones that are so integral to businesses like workflow software, it remains a great asset to any organization.

 Workflow automation is continuing to advance, especially in Machine Learning and AI.
 Expect to see developments in AI and Machine Learning technology, specifically in operational and strategy-based business process management.
 One common method of AI and Machine Learning application will be to complement it with RPA.
 The intelligence of AI and Machine combined with RPA means automation can learn to trigger new processes, reroute current processes for efficiency as well as forecast and recommend future actions.